Why 2026 Tax Planning Is So Important For Your Business

 - Profit & loss for the year so far

-- Compare against prior year and budget
+- Compare against the prior year and the budget

 - Identify spikes in income or expenses